-Why Made People choose Storyblok for building sites on Centra
+Choosing a CMS: Why Made People used Storyblok for Asket.com

 Interview with Jonathan Selander from the digital agency Made People.
 Find out why e-commerce is moving away from suites like CommerceCloud, ShopifyPlus, EpiCommerce, Hybris and Magento, and why the editing experience is the most important part of a CMS.

 Project: New global DTC website for slow fashion brand Asket